Hawaiian Fruit Salad

 This should set up nicely and include many luscious fruit cocktail chunks, the pineapple of our youth, and a few marshmallows to make us happy.
 This is one sweet salad, so it’s more dessert than salad salad, but it sure is good!

-A close-up of a bowl of Hawaiian fruit salad with marshmallows and tropical fruits.
+Bowl of Hawaiian fruit salad with mini marshmallows and a pineapple napkin

 “Hawaiian” Fruit Salad